Metabo Dust Extractor

 We really like the size of the unit.
 It is very compact with a more rectangular footprint than some.
 It rolls easily even around cords and hoses on the job or in the shop.
 A welcome feature is a flip-up arm for cord and possibly hose storage.
 I also use it to hold my sander between uses.
 There is also a little light to let you know when you are restricting the airflow too much.

 There are no bungees or hooks to keep the hose tamed while moving it around.
 It came with a regular grey/silver hose.
 We ordered the optional red antistatic hose to avoid getting shocked from static buildup.
 The hose ends are I believe 27 mm.
 I would like the option for a 36 mm end for bigger tools.
 I borrow a hose end from my Makita when I need the bigger size.
 My old trusty 7” Metabo grinder with dust shroud has a larger port than the hose.
 The factory hose fits the newer smaller grinder shrouds perfectly.
 It also fits the majority of other European tools like Festool, Mafell and Bosch.
 In fact the same vac is available from Mafel and Hitachi which will become MetaboHPT.
 They are made by Starmix which is well-known in the industry for making high-end extractors.

 The Metabo vacs may not be the easiest to find but they are definitely one of my top recommendations if you are a heavy user and want something consistent for the long haul.
-They are available at ACME Tools.
+Click Here at ACME TOOLS for a BYGO Deal..